devcontainers/spec/proposals/devcontainer-features.md

 ### Invoking `install.sh`

 The `install.sh` script for each Feature should be executed as `root` during a container image build.
 This allows the script to add needed OS dependencies or settings that could not otherwise be modified.
 This also allows the script to switch into another user's context using the `su` command (e.g., `su ${USERNAME} -c "command-goes-here"`).
-In combination, this allows both root and non-root image modifiactions to occur even if `sudo` is not present in the base image for security reasons.
+In combination, this allows both root and non-root image modifications to occur even if `sudo` is not present in the base image for security reasons.

 To ensure that the appropriate shell is used, the execute bit should be set on `install.sh` and the file invoked directly (e.g. `chmod +x install.sh && ./install.sh`).